Milos Greece might be the paradise on earth. And we can prove it!

 From the stunning Milos beaches to the yummy Milos food, all the signs will show you that your next holidays will be in Milos!

 What about getting to Milos?

 It’s the easiest thing!

-From Athens, there is a ferry to Milos departing from the port of Piraeus almost every day.
-There are also frequent ferry schedules to Milos from many Cyclades islands, including Santorini, Ios, Folegandros, Sifnos, Paros and more.
+There is a ferry from Athens to Milos departing from the port of Piraeus almost every day.
+There are also frequent ferry schedules to Milos from many Cyclades islands, including Santorini, Ios, Folegandros, Sifnos, Paros, and more.